awalsh128/vscode-keep-sorted/README.md

 1. A warning squiggle will appear under the unsorted block
 2. Click the lightbulb icon or press `Ctrl+.` / `Cmd+.`
-3. Select "Sort keep-sorted blocks" from the quick fix menu
+3. Select "Sort lines (keep-sorted)" from the quick fix menu

 ## Troubleshooting